 2. Rhubarb gin

-Bake our eye-catching rhubarb & custard meringue tart for an impressive dinner party showstopper.
-Blitz some of the rhubarb and combine it with the custard filling for an extra flavour injection, then layer the remaining stems over in a pretty pink moisaic arrangement.
-The mini Italian meringues are also tinged with rhubarb and make a dainty topping to crown this pudding glory.
+Bake our eye-catching rhubarb & custard tart for a dinner party showstopper.
+Blitz some of the rhubarb and combine it with the custard filling for an extra flavour injection, then layer the remaining stems in neat rows.

 If you can't decide on a tart or crumble then why not get the best of both worlds in a rhubarb & almond crumble tart.
-Another dazzling dinner party dessert comes in the form of our dreamy rhubarb ripple & gingerbread cheesecake topped with elegant swirls of rhubarb and ginger compote.
-Fans of classic French dessert will also love our colourful rhubarb tarte tatin, delicately flavoured with star anise.
+Another dazzling dinner party dessert comes in the form of our dreamy rhubarb & gingernut cheesecake topped with elegant swirls of rhubarb and ginger compote.
+Fans of classic French dessert will also love our colourful rhubarb & ginger crème brûlée.

 Another tasty reinvention of the classic crumble comes in the form of our moreish rhubarb crumble muffins.
 These generously sized bakes have a beautifully moist texture from the rhubarb stalks, whilst the crunchy topping captures the essence of a crumble.

-Make a batch of our fabulously fruity Rhubarb & vanilla jam and spread liberally on toast.
-This compote also works well when swirled in a creamy porridge or yoghurt.
+Make a batch of our fabulously fruity rhubarb & vanilla jam and spread liberally on toast.
+This compote also works well when swirled in a creamy porridge or yogurt.

-Try our rhubarb & ginger jam for a flavour variation or serve rhubarb compote with vanilla crème fraîche & pancakes.
+Try our rhubarb & ginger jam for a flavour variation or serve rhubarb compote with vanilla crème fraîche and pancakes.

 It's only natural that the classic combination of rhubarb and custard would be reinvented in a light and fruity cake and we are so glad it was.
 Use homegrown roasted rhubarb to maximise on flavour.
-Enjoy a slice of this moist sponge whilst relaxing with a cup of tea or serve with a dollop of yoghurt for dessert.
+Enjoy a slice of this moist sponge while relaxing with a cup of tea or serve with a dollop of yogurt for dessert.

 We've got plenty more rhubarb-laden baked goods for you to try:

-Another popular rhubarb dish, a light and tangy syllabub is quick to whip up and even quicker to devour.
-Using fresh ginger in the rhubarb compote will give it an extra spicy kick, which works beautifully when swirled through the creamy filling.
+A light and tangy syllabub is quick to whip up and even quicker to devour.
+Using fresh ginger in the rhubarb compote will give it a spicy kick, which works beautifully when swirled through the creamy filling.

-For more pots of creamy rhubarb goodness, dig your spoon into a white chocolate mousse with poached rhubarb, or make some litttle rhubarb & strawberry meringue pots for a low-fat version which uses only five ingredients.
-If you are looking for a stunning party centrepiece, why not whip up our boozy rhubarb fool trifle.
+You could also be digging your spoon into a white chocolate mousse with poached rhubarb or rhubarb & strawberry meringue pots for a low-fat version which uses only five ingredients.
+If you're looking for a stunning party centrepiece, whip up our boozy rhubarb fool trifle.

 As well as being a sweet sensation, rhubarb makes an excellent addition to savoury dishes.
 These Russian-style lamb kebabs are enhanced with a drizzle of rhubarb sauce.
-They'll be great to share with friends and family at a casual gathering or spring barbecue if you are lucky with the weather.
+They'll be great to share with friends and family at a casual gathering or spring barbecue if you're lucky with the weather.